 “For us all the icons are good because the icon is something to pray to.
 So it is not so important if the icon painter is a master or pupil.
 Of course, some monks, after many years of experience paint much better than others.
 You can see this in particular details; in the choice of the colours, in the harmony of the colours and, for example, in the face,” he answers diplomatically.

 What should I look for in a good Orthodox icon?

-“This is egg tempura,” he answers pointing at the smooth surface of one of the icons.
+“This is egg tempera,” he answers pointing at the smooth surface of one of the icons.
 “It’s very difficult because you work with different colours at one time.
 It’s important to know the technique well.”

 “The icon must be flat to the touch.
 One of the difficulties with icon painting comes after several colours have been applied.
-You must understand the technique to see if it is a masterpiece or normal icon,” says Jakobos.
+You must understand the technique to see if it is a masterpiece or a normal icon,” says Jakobos.

-Leafing through a couple of books he shows me a number of well known icons which are held in monasteries and art collections around the world.
+Leafing through a couple of books he shows me a number of well-known icons which are held in monasteries and art collections around the world.

 “We paint all the saints but we do not paint God because in the Orthodox tradition we paint only what we can see.
-When we paint the Holy Trinity we paint three angels because in the Old Testament Abraham had three guests, three angels, and when he spoke with these three angels he spoke in the singular, like there was one person,” he adds.
+When we paint the Holy Trinity we paint three angels because in the Old Testament Abraham had three guests, three angels, and when he spoke with these three angels he spoke in the singular like there was one person,” he adds.